hakavlad/tird/docs/SPECIFICATION.md

 ## Overwriting file contents with random data

-Owerwrite file contents with random data from the start position to the end position.
+Overwrite file contents with random data from the start position to the end position.

 Use chunks up to 16 MiB.